 It usually comes in compressed bricks (that darn shipping again) and you’re going to have to soak it thoroughly to expand it

-If you're going to use a material such as peat or coir that is essentially nutrition-free and is primarily for structure, you really do want to give the plants essential micronutrients and something to grow on.
-Here's where we can add compost to the mix.
+If you’re going to use a material such as peat or coir that is essentially nutrition-free and is primarily to hold the roots, you really do want to give the plants essential micronutrients and something to grow on.
+Here’s where we can add compost to the mix.

 If your compost is perfectly finished and wonderful stuff, you can add quite a bit more than recommended rates without hurting your plants.
 But if it’s not quite right (and the only way you’ll know is by having it tested in a lab) then you can do some serious damage to your plants quite quickly.